wdroode/eventweek-solitair/backlog.md

 # Product Backlog

 This is your **Product Backlog**, a list of items for your project to succeed.
 You will be practising test driven developement.
-The good news is that testcases have been written for you.
+The good news is that test cases have been written for you.
 To be able to complete this project all you need to do is pass the existing tests.
 There is a order which implementations to write.
 This backlog is prioritized to this test order.
 Not all task are in the backlog only the most significant ones.
-It's up for the team to add the other tasks based on the work your team sees.
+It's up for you to add the other tasks based on the work you see.

 | #     | Description                                       | Difficulty
 |-------|:-------------------------------------------------:|----------------------